 Section~\ref{sec:zone} provides the zone-based flocking model, including the flocking rules, their mathematical translations, and the control strategy.
 Section~\ref{sec:bearing} derives the flocking control strategy using only bearing and distance measurements.
-In Section~\ref{sec:simple}, a simplified perception-based flocking model is introduced for the MAS that does not require explicitly defined zones.
+Section~\ref{sec:simple} presents the stability analysis.
 Section~ \ref{sec:sim} illustrates the simulation results.
-Section~\ref{sec:con} concludes the paper and outlines future work.
+Section~\ref{sec:con} concludes the paper and describes future work.